damandogra/damandogra/README.md

 - 👋 Hi, I’m @damandogra
 - 👀 I’m interested in exploring the role of Geospatial tools in urban planning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently studying M.Sc.
+Geoamtics at Delft University of Technology
 - 📫 You can reach me  at damandograa@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: No fun